Media Studies

 It is worth analysing the very emotive signifier of the cartoon dog in terms of Peirce’s interpretant stage of his triadic model of communication.
 The mental concept will probably be decoded in terms of children and our duty to protect those who need our help most.
 This might make parents more likely to test their smoke alarms – the object of the advertisement.

-burnt alarm clock
+burnt alarm clock to signify the concept of safety

 Social Belonging